-Basal Cell Carcinoma FAQs
+Basal Cell Carcinoma Treatment

 What is basal cell carcinoma? »

 Basal cell carcinoma is the most common type of skin cancer and the most frequently occurring of all cancers.
-Eight out of every 10 skin cancers are basal cell carcinomas, making this form of skin cancer far and away the most common.
+Eight out of every 10 skin cancers are basal cell carcinomas, making this form of skin cancer far and away from the most common.
 They grow in the lowest layer of the epidermis, the basal cell layer.
-These cancers usually develop on sun-exposed areas, especially the head and neck.
+These cancers usually develop in sun-exposed areas, especially the head and neck.
 They tend to grow slowly and it is rare that they spread to other parts of the body.
 If left untreated, basal cell carcinomas can grow into nearby areas and invade bone or other tissues beneath the skin, making removal potentially disfiguring.

 Basal cell carcinomas look like flesh-colored, pearl-like bumps or pinkish patches of skin.
 They can develop into sores.
 They tend to grow most often on areas of the skin that are exposed to the sun, such as your arms, face, and neck.
 Often the first detected symptom of a basal cell carcinoma is a bleeding spot without a preceding cause.
 It is extremely rare to see regional spread or metastasis to other locations in the body.
 However, if left untreated, the lesion will expand and destroy more tissue locally where it is found.

-What causes basal cell carcinomas? »
+What causes basal cell carcinoma? »

 Basal cell carcinoma occurs when one of the skin’s basal cells develops a mutation in its DNA.
 Basal cells are responsible for producing new skin cells.
 As they do so, older skin cells are pushed toward the skin surface, where they die and are sloughed off.
 DNA in the basal cell controls this function.